 To prevent nursing home financial abuse of your family member, you must become their eyes and ears– and closely monitor all financial activity.
 While it is a shame that this is necessary, the fact is that nursing home financial abuse is common.
-Our team of Dallas elder abuse lawyers at Crowe Arnold & Majors, LLP, see it all too frequently.
+Our team of Dallas nursing home abuse at Crowe Arnold & Majors, LLP, see it all too frequently.
 While the guilty parties may be nursing home staff members, it is also common for other family members to take advantage of the situation.

 You Can Help Save the Day